skendaj/compass_extension/CONFLUENCE_SETUP.md

 1. Open any knowledge entry detail view
 2. Click the **"Share"** button
-3. Select **"Share to Confluence"** from the menu
+3. Select **"Share to Confluence (Page)"** or **"Share to Confluence (Blog Post)"** from the menu
+   - The label will show your configured content type
 4. The extension will:
    - Convert the entry to Confluence format
-   - Create a new blog post in your configured space
+   - Create a new page or blog post in your configured space
-   - Open the new blog post in your browser
+   - Open the newly created content in your browser

+### Page vs Blog Post

+**When to use Pages:**

+- Permanent documentation
+- Knowledge base articles
+- How-to guides and tutorials
+- Reference documentation
+- Organized in your space's page tree

+**When to use Blog Posts:**

+- Announcements and updates
+- Time-sensitive information
+- Team updates or newsletters
+- Chronologically organized content
+- Appears in the space blog section

 ---